pleich/Cutoffs-for-Broadcast-Protocols/README.md

 #### Additional Options

-By default the program will not allow a sending action to the last state.
+By default, the program will not allow a sending action to the last state.
 This is a sufficient condition to exclude broadcast protocols with cutoff of $1$.
 (Mode details can be found in the [paper](TODO)).
 However, you can allow the generation of such examples by setting the `-d/--direct-to-last` to `true`.